 Now, with many people checking in online and using other fast-track check-in means — Delta can check in many fliers in Atlanta through facial recognition — more lines are forming at the TSA checkpoints.

 Even as current holdups are being reduced or largely eliminated, Atlanta's airport has a 20-year, multi-billion dollar plan to speed things further.
-Hartsfield-Jackson is adding an "end-around taxiway" to runway 9L so incoming planes can get to the terminal without crossing other runways and slowing down other planes.
+Hartsfield-Jackson's added an "end-around taxiway" to runway 9L so incoming planes can get to the terminal without crossing other runways and slowing down other planes.
 The airport has plans to construct a bypass at the end of the Plane Train's route that will shave off 18 seconds between stops.
-Huge, arched steel-supported canopies are now being erected on each side of the main terminal, which will help move people to parking decks more quickly — and without getting rained on, too.
+Huge, arched steel-supported canopies were also erected on each side of the main terminals, which help move people to parking decks more quickly — and without getting rained on, too.

-Atlanta has won the title of "world's busiest airport" — as determined by Airports Council International — every year since 2000.
+Atlanta has won the title of "world's busiest airport" — as determined by Airports Council International — every year since 2000 except 2019.
 But Beijing and Dubai are not far behind, and others threaten ATL's title.
 Istanbul has plans to build 10 runways to a new state-of-the-art airport and someday move a stunning 200 million people a day (around twice as many as ATL).

 For now, though, Atlanta remains king.
 And, even if it loses its place as world's busiest, knocking off this virtual mini-city as the "most efficient" airport — in terms of the money it makes, the service and value it provides for its airline customers and the speed in which it moves people — will make for a rough fight.
 Competitors better buckle up.